 Our Pasadena company was started in 1997 by three Jet Propulsion Laboratory engineers, as Alliance Spacesystems, Inc. (ASI).
 They grew the business from a start in JPL Mars rover/lander robotics arms to composite structures and ultimately a broad set of electromechanical devices for aerospace applications.
 The company also secured a number of multi-year supplier contracts with JPL, providing engineering design and analysis services as well as composites fabrication.
 Our deep relationship with JPL continues to current-day, and is one we proudly maintain.

 The customer base grew to include Sierra Nevada Corp. and MIT Lincoln Laboratory; a satellite engineering office was soon stood up in Boulder, CO.
 In 2006, ASI merged with Vision Composites to become Alliance Spacesystems, LLC.
 Shortly afterwards in 2007, we were purchased by MDA Corporation, who just 2 years later combined us with an earlier Houston acquisition to become the Space Division of MDA Information Systems.
-The Houston office provides engineering support to NASA’s Johnson Space Center for the MDA robotics resident on the International Space Station (ISS).
 In 2012 after MDA’s acquisition of SSL, MDA again reorganized us to our current form, MDA US Systems, by breaking us out of MDA Information Systems while at the same time divesting what used to be Vision Composites.